leggetter/leggetter.co.uk/_posts/2016-08-14-discovering-realtime-data-in-your-apps.md

 ---

-<small>Originally written by me and published on the [Pusher blog](https://blog.pusher.com/real-time-data-discovery-in-your-apps/)</small>

 Real-time notifications, data visualisation, communication, collaboration… Whether the aim is to improve user experience or to facilitate the management of your infrastructure, the ability to collect, process, and deliver data in real-time is critical.

 Every application has real-time data, but turning this data into useful functionality requires three steps: